Casimere Jollette

 Casimere Jollette (born March 26, 1996) is an American actress, dancer, and model.
 She is known for her role as Bette Whitlaw in the Netflix original series Tiny Pretty Things (2020).

-Other works include Shudder original movie Perpetrator and AMC series, Dark Winds.
+Other works include the Shudder streaming service original movie Perpetrator and the AMC series Dark Winds.

 Early life and education

 Jollette was born and raised in Chicago, Illinois.
 Jollette is of French, Lithuanian, and Italian descent.
 Her father, Ralph, is an engineer and entrepreneur.
-Her mother, Carolyn, is an interior designer, former Chicago Honey Bears cheerleader, and author.
-Her brother, Ralphie, is a classical pianist who works Los Angeles in music industry.
+Her mother Carolyn, a former Chicago Honey Bears cheerleader, is an interior designer and author.
+Her brother, Ralphie, is a classical pianist who works in Los Angeles in the music industry.

-Jollette began dancing at the age of 3 and trained in ballet at the age of 12, studying under Sherry Moray and attending the prestigious Joffrey Ballet in Chicago and the American Ballet Theatre in New York City.
-She was homeschooled at 12 due to her intensive ballet schedule.
-Jollette began her modeling career at the age of seven with Ford Models.
-Her first magazine cover was the American Girl holiday edition, 2007.
+Jollette began dancing at the age of three and began training in ballet at the age of twelve, studying under Sherry Moray and attending the prestigious Joffrey Ballet in Chicago and the American Ballet Theatre in New York City.
+She was homeschooled due to her intensive ballet schedule.
+Jollette began her modeling career at the age of seven, represented by Ford Models.
+Her first magazine cover was the 2007 holiday edition of American Girl.

 At 18, Jollette moved to Los Angeles to pursue her acting career.
-She also studied acting in New York City under the Lee Strasberg Theatre and Film Institute and Uta Hagen technique.

 Career

-Jollette has guest starred in such television shows as Chicago P.D., Hulu series Guidance, F.R.E.D.I.
-Dirty John, East Los High, This Is Us, Dimension 404 and Code Black.
-In 2020, Jollette portrayed Bette Whitlaw, in Netflix's Tiny Pretty Things combining her acting and ballet expertise.
-That same year, she starred in Tom Petty’s music video for “Leave Virginia Alone,” directed by Adria Petty and Mark Seliger.
+Jollette has made guest appearances in such television shows as Chicago P.D., Dirty John, This Is Us, Dimension 404 and Code Black.
+In 2015 she appeared in all six episodes of the first season of the Hulu series Guidance and the following year she appeared in six fourth-season episodes of East Los High.

+In 2020, Jollette portrayed Bette Whitlaw in the Netflix series Tiny Pretty Things, combining her acting and ballet expertise.
+That same year, she starred in the music video for the posthumously-released Tom Petty song "Leave Virginia Alone", directed by Petty’s daughter Adria and Mark Seliger.
+In 2025 she appeared in two episodes of the third season of Dark Winds.

+Jollette’s first feature film appearance was in Divergent (2014), in which she had an uncredited role.
+In 2017 she appeared in the children’s film F.R.E.D.I.
+She had another film role in 2023, in Perpetrator.

 Personal life

-Jollette has 3 rescue dogs, Winnie, Cowboy and IPA she rescued from Costa Rica while vacationing.
-Winnie was featured in an article with Jollette and boyfriend Captain Barto for Free People.
+Jollette has three rescue dogs, Winnie, Cowboy and IPA, that she rescued from Costa Rica while vacationing.
+Winnie was featured in an article with Jollette and boyfriend Captain Barto for clothing label Free People.